lxlxok/CloudRelatedToolsAndLanguage/go-language.md

 In the same package, variable can be change directly by name.

 ```
+package method

 var GlobleStatus = 0
 ```

-If the package is imported, only exported variable can be change by `packageName.varaibleName `
+If the package is imported, only exported variable can be change by `packageName.varaibleName`

 > The uniqueness of variable